adamoshen/adam-rstheme/README.md

 [`One Light`](https://github.com/gadenbuie/rsthemes/blob/main/inst/themes/one-light.rstheme)
 themes from the [`rsthemes`](https://github.com/gadenbuie/rsthemes) package.

-Changes are mostly for improved visibility, including, but not limited to comments and highlights/selections.
+Changes are mostly for improved visibility including, but not limited to, comments and highlights/selections.

 ## Light theme